mulesoft/pdk-custom-policy-examples/agent-policies/a2a-support-policy/README.md

 # A2A Support Policy Example

-Enables A2A support by allowing Server-Side-Events to work and performing schema validation of the A2A messages.
+This policy enables A2A support by allowing Server-Sent Events, and by performing schema validation of the A2A messages.

 ## Test the Policy